mapado/react-native-ir-scan-handler/README.md

 ## What is it for ?

 This package allows handling standard IR scanners input on android in a React Native app.
 The IR scanner should be set to send either KeyDown, KeyUp or KeyMultiple events.
+It depends on react-native-keyevent, therefore, you should follow android installation instructions here: https://github.com/kevinejohn/react-native-keyevent

 ## Installation

 ```
-yarn add react-native-reset-focus
+yarn add react-native-ir-scan-handler
 ```

 ### Configuration